wix/media-platform-js-sdk/README.md

 var fileManager = mediaPlatform.fileManager;
 ```

-Retrieve a list of uploaded files, supports both paginated and *all (use with caution)* requests
+Retrieve a list of uploaded files

+supports both paginated and *all (use with caution)* requests

 ```javascript
 var ListFilesRequest = require('media-platform-js-sdk').file.ListFilesRequest;